Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Introduction

-On the one hand, current research on RSMA mechanisms in low-altitude economic networks remains limited, particularly in the areas of resource management and AeBS deployment.
-On the other hand, most existing studies formulate the joint deployment and resource allocation problems in LAE networks as non-convex and NP-hard, making it challenging for traditional optimization methods to effectively solve them in dynamic environments~\cite{10529221}.
+On the one hand, most existing studies formulate the joint deployment and resource allocation problems in LAWNs as non-convex and NP-hard, making it challenging for traditional optimization methods to effectively solve them in dynamic environments~\cite{10529221}.
 Deep reinforcement learning (DRL) has been introduced as a data-driven alternative that can adapt to changing environments through trial-and-error interaction with the network.
-However, it still suffers from slow convergence speed and poor generalization to unseen network states.
-Recently, the generative diffusion model (GDM), as a representative generative AI technique, has attracted significant attention~\cite{10419041}.
+However, DRL easily suffers from slow convergence speed and poor generalization to unseen network states.
+To further improve solution efficiency and avoid local optima, generative diffusion models (GDMs) have recently been widely applied in network performance optimization~\cite{10852212}.
 Inspired by nonequilibrium thermodynamics, GDMs generate high-quality policies by iteratively denoising through a learned reverse diffusion process~\cite{10557650}.
 Compared to traditional optimization and DRL approaches, GDMs can provide improved generalization to diverse network conditions, greater robustness to model uncertainty, and better solution diversity, which is essential for escaping local optima in non-convex search spaces~\cite{10839238}.
-Thus, integrating GDMs to RSMA-assisted low-altitude economic networks presents a promising direction for efficient 6G resource management.
+On the other hand, current research on RSMA mechanisms in low-altitude wireless networks remains limited, particularly in multi-AeBS networks where co-channel interference is considered.
+Given the topological characteristics of wireless networks, graph-based modeling and optimization can effectively capture the complex features of multi-AeBS networks.
+In~\cite{liu2024graph,wang2024generative}, the authors proposed the graph diffusion model-based approach to generate graph structures that meet specific optimization objectives.
+Benefiting from the generative nature, the graph-based diffusion models can globally model and efficiently explore the solution space.
+Therefore, incorporating graph diffusion models into RSMA-enabled multi-AeBS networks, which exhibit complex structures and high interference density, is a promising direction worth exploring.